 |Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 OK, here is the first anime of the season--the first anime since at least last Spring, actually--that really made me sit up and take notice.
 A miserable 58 year old man in poor health is given a new lease on life after he is accidentally killed by aliens.
 They revive him and give him an artificial body which was originally designed for a soldier, apparently.
 No doubt he will now go and kick some asses since he has essentially been made into a superhero.
 There was an offhand comment by one of the aliens that what they had done might be bad news for Earth as a whole, but they were in a hurry and were amusingly flippant about the whole affair.
 I couldn't wait to see what would happen next and felt an urge to immediately go and start downloading any additional episodes which had become available.
 My only qualm is that the violence and sadism could get kind of disturbing at times--it reminded me of Gantz.
-This is probably not a complete coincidence, since one of the characters has a Gantz poster hanging on the wall of his room.
+Indeed, it turns out that both stories had the same author.
 Maybe this violence is necessary.
 This is without doubt the best show of the season that I have watched so far.
 In fact, this is the sort of show which, if I had to choose between watching either this show alone or every other show of the season that I liked, I would be tempted to choose this one.

 |Official Japanese Series Web Site||http://www.inuyashiki-project.com/|